kekehurry/Human-Choice-Model/README.md

 ### Install Neo4j

-To run the model, you'll need `neo4j` installed in your machine first.You can create a neo4j docker container with the following command:
+To run the model, you'll need `neo4j` installed in your machine first.You can create a neo4j docker container with the following command, you can set your own `data`,`logs` and `conf` folder.
+If you're using Windows, ensure that the correct path is set.

 ```
 docker run \